Sapium59/upstream/README.md

 # upstream
-**This repo acts as an upstream for exercising repository usage and management by command line.
+**This repo records several experiments for exercising repository usage and management through command line.
 The repo expected to alter is `hello-world`.**

+# todo
 Management actions include:
 * Configure an origin repo.
 * Fork / Add `upstream` (as a fork) into origin repo (`hello-world`).